-The Two eCommerce Metrics You Should Be Using to Measure Your Success
+Two eCommerce Metrics You Should Use to Measure Success

 eCommerce success is always built on a foundation of data.
 The right data not only helps you to understand how you're performing, but it also guides future strategy revealing opportunities that you may never have identified on your own including new product ideas, new targeting strategies, and merchandising approaches.